-"We are looking forward to building a mutually beneficial strategic partnership Vodafone with the goal of driving value creation for both businesses. exploring regulator launches mobile coverage tender
+"We are looking forward to building a mutually beneficial strategic partnership with Vodafone with the goal of driving value creation for both our businesses. exploring opportunities in the rapidly regulator launches mobile coverage tender telecoms Conatel launched a coverage tender. funded with resources from the universal service fund

-For its part, Vodafone said it looked forward to building a longterm relationship with its new major shareholder.
+For its part, Vodafone said it looked forward to building a longterm relationship with its new major shareholder